Having a teething dog at home is frustrating, especially when they are chewing on your furniture and other goods.

 Also, punishment won’t be very effective as pups are too young to understand why they are being published.
 Scolding them will most likely scare them and prevent you from forming a bond.

-The best method is to take away the item and ignore the pup for a while- puppies love and thrive on attention, and this ignoring them sends a message.
+The best method is to take away the item and ignore the pup for a while- puppies love and thrive on attention, and ignoring them sends a message.